Shipping Container Homes: Tips, Tricks & What to Know

-shipping container homesI get asked a lot about shipping container homes when people learn that I’m into tiny houses, and I do have some experience working with shipping container homes.
-My good friend, D.I. built his own container home here in Charlotte, using a 40-foot container.
-It was the first one I’d ever seen built out in person and it was neat to watch as D.I. built it over two years, learning along the way.
+shipping container homesI get asked a lot about shipping container homes when people learn that I’m into tiny houses, and I do have some experience working with these alternative homes.
+My good friend D.I. built his own container home here in Charlotte, using a 40-foot container.
+It was the first one I’d ever seen built out in person, and it was neat to watch as D.I. built it over two years, learning along the way.

 What Is A Shipping Container Home?